adobe/acc-js-sdk/README.md

 ## Returning multiple values
-Campaign API can return one or multiple values.
+Campaign APIs can return one or multiple values.
 The SDK uses the following convention:
 * no return value -> returns `null`
 * one return value -> returns the value directly
 * more that one return value -> returns an array of values